jessicadavies2003/DOMKit/README.md

 </body>
 </html>
 ```
+5. Execute/Run the code.
 If it works, you should see the following:

 ![A light-blue coloured navigation bar with the links "Home" and "About" in black.](imgs/working-DOMKit-nav.png "DOMKit Test - Navigation Bar")